 There are three keys to the design of the Object Network: Identifying every physical thing, linking them all up and declaring the dependencies between them.

-The Object Network would like everything, both physical and digital, to have a unique identifier to find it by.
+The Object Network would like every thing in the Internet of Things to have a unique identifier to find it by.

 Any short line of text can be used to identify an object, as long as there's a way to look it up.
 Anything that can be used to identify and track down an object can be a UID.
 All that matters is that the UID can be "cashed in" for a copy of the object's data - whichever machine or device is hosting it.

-It's a lot like that other global mesh: the web; only now we really want everything to be identified and linked up into the global digital fabric, not just web documents.
+It's a lot like that other global mesh: the web; only now we really want every physical thing to be identified and linked up into the global digital fabric, not just web documents.

 Once you (or your digital self) have a link to something or someone, you can watch them change, and they can watch you change in turn.
-Anything can watch anything else and change when it changes.
+In fact, any thing can watch anything else and change when it changes.

 All this interaction, all this watching of each other changing, happens between computers, devices, mobiles, etc, directly or "peer-to-peer" over various networks under the Object Network.

 Obviously you can decide who has permission to see your own stuff: an individual, a group, or everyone.